 Articles of incorporation must be submitted to the secretary or department of state in order to establish a company as a corporate entity.
 Depending on the state of incorporation, articles of incorporation may be submitted in person to the secretary or department of state’s office, by mail or electronically to the secretary or department of state website.
 A corporation is not required to file the company’s bylaws with any government agency.
 Instead, corporations are required to maintain their bylaws at the company’s primary business location.
 Corporate bylaws are an internal document, establishing operating procedures for a corporation.

-Legally, the answer is no. In fact, over 70 percent of U.S. businesses are owned by sole proprietors and operate successfully without incorporating.
+Legally, the answer is no. In fact, over 70 percent of U.S. businesses are owned by sole proprietors and operate successfully without incorporating it.
 However, if you need liability protection to protect personal assets if a client sues you, potential tax savings (at a price), or a loan to grow your business in the future, then incorporation might benefit you.

-Typically, if you only operate in one state, you should incorporate in that state.
-If you operate in multiple states, you should determine which state is the friendliest to corporations and incorporate in that state.
+Typically, if you only operate in one state, you should incorporate it in that state.
+If you operate in multiple states, you should determine which state is the friendliest to corporations and incorporate them in that state.
 File your articles of incorporation in the state where you intend to incorporate – usually with the Secretary of State’s office and for a fee, depending on where you live.
 Check your state website for more information.

-The primary benefit to business incorporation is limited liability.
+The primary benefit of business incorporation is limited liability.
 When you own a small business, you will invest a lot of money into not only getting it launched but in keeping it running smoothly as well.
 As the owner, you are responsible for any debts and losses your business may accumulate along the way.
 However, when you incorporate, you are typically only held responsible for the amount of money you personally invest.
 Your personal assets typically cannot be used to satisfy the debts and liabilities of your business.